junpluse/Tuka/README.md

 ### Manually

 You can also manually install the framework by dragging and dropping the `Tuka.xcodeproj` into your project or workspace.

+## License

+Tuka is released under the MIT license.
+See LICENSE for details.